Sarasota, Florida: History

-Around 1883 to 1885, The Florida Mortgage and Investment Company of Edinburgh bought 60,000 acres for development in what is now Sarasota.
+Around 1883 to 1885, The Florida Mortgage and Investment Company of Edinburgh bought 60000 acres for development in what is now Sarasota.
 Many Scottish people began to arrive in Sarasota in December 1885.
 The municipal government of Sarasota was established when it was incorporated as a town on October 14, 1902.
 John Hamilton Gillespie was the first Mayor of the town government.
 When reincorporated with a city form of government on May 13, 1913, A. B. Edwards became the first mayor of the city government.

 The city limits expanded significantly with the real estate rush of the early twentieth century, reaching almost 70 sqmi.
 The speculation boom began to crash in 1926 and the city limits began to contract, shrinking to less than a quarter of that area.

-Geography and climate
+Geography

+Climate

 Sarasota has a humid subtropical climate (Koppen Cfa) with hot, humid summers and cooler, milder winters.
 The high temperatures and high humidity in the summer regularly push the heat index over 100 F. There are distinct rainy and dry seasons, with the rainy season lasting from March to November and the dry season from December to February.
 According to the U.S. Census Bureau, the city has a total area of 24.08 sqmi, of which 38.07 km2 is land and 9.39 sqmi is water.

 The Gulf Intracoastal Waterway is the name given to the many natural deep water sections as well as humanmade channels, canals, and cuts that link the entire Sarasota Bay system.